 Average Conversions per User per Day on Amazon

-Average Daily Spend (Cost)
+What is Amazon’s Average Daily Spend (Cost)?

 Average Spend per User per Day on Amazon

-how much Should You spend on ads?
+How much should you spend on ads?

-If you’re brand new to Amazon PPC and you’re going to launch your first campaign, it can be a bit confusing trying to figure out where to start with your budget.
+If you’re brand new to Amazon PPC and you’re launching your first campaign, it can be confusing figuring out where to start with your budget.

 Some companies like to break down their marketing budget and set a certain amount of money aside for PPC every month.
 Some like to adjust their level of spend as they go.
-We’d recommend starting off with an automatic sponsored product campaign with a daily budget of ~$30.
+We recommend starting off with an automatic sponsored product campaign with a daily budget of ~$30.

 This budget, coupled with a competitively sized bid, will help collect the data required to launch more well-optimized campaigns further down the road.

 Advanced Sellers should focus more on ACOS

-If you’re able to achieve an ACOS that’s consistently profitable or right at break even, then you ideally want as many impressions, clicks, and sales as possible at that ACOS.
+If you’re able to achieve an ACOS that’s consistently profitable or right at break-even, then you’ll ideally want as many impressions, clicks, and sales as possible at that ACOS.

-Average Daily Revenue (Sales)
+What is Amazon’s Average Daily Revenue (Sales)?